melexis/traceability-viewer/README.md

 # Bugs

 1. When showing the labels/names of the nodes, there is always one node that turns black.
-1. You need to finish the Cypher Query with a space, otherwise the autocomplete remains visible.
 1. When hiding a group while a node of that group was selected, the info of that node remains visible.

 # Planned Features